Skip to main content

 Thumbnail: Stream running red with iron oxide that has seeped from the moor.
 (CC BY-SA 2.0 Generic; Wendy North via Wikipedia)

-This page titled Microbiology for Earth Scientists (Kirk) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Microbiology for Earth Scientists (Kirk) is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform.